 Today, Colorado uses Salesforce to deliver online access to all levels of government.
 Citizens and agencies can submit requests to www.colorado.gov from their desktops, smartphones, or tablets.
 The governor’s office, for example, has doubled the number of requests it processes each month, without anything falling through the cracks.
 “We have more time now for higher-touch relationships,” says Stinton.

-Today, everything from adjudication for unemployment claims to eligibility for state benefits is run on apps developed with App Cloud.
+Today, everything from adjudication for unemployment claims to eligibility for state benefits is run on apps developed with Salesforce Platform.
 And with more than 25,000 new Force.com seats approved this year, the state expects to build scores of new applications built on the platform.

 Colorado’s Office of Economic Development and Trade (OEDIT) took note of SIPA’s increased efficiency and tapped Sales Cloud to manage incoming leads as part of their efforts to attract domestic and international business to Colorado.
 “With Salesforce, we’re showing the world that Colorado is a great place to do business,” says Stinton.